Ted Quillin: Early life and radio career

 Born in Oklahoma City, Quillin moved to El Paso, Texas where he finished high school and attended the Texas College of Mines and Metallurgy (now the University of Texas at El Paso).
 During this time, while still in high school Ted started his broadcast career at KEPO, an ABC station in El Paso.
 He started as a ‘gofer’ on a morning show from 6 to 7 AM, before he went to school.
 He graduated to staff announcer.
 After that he took a job in Corpus Christi, Texas, at KSIX.
 The program director from KXYZ in Houston heard him and hired him as a staff announcer.
 From there he went to WACO in Waco, Texas.
-Ted moved to KELP-El Paso, which was a Gordon McClendon station, doing top 40.
+Ted moved to KELP-El Paso, which was a Gordon McLendon station, doing top 40.
 This is where he met Chuck Blore and when Chuck got the call to Hollywood, he took Ted with him and Ted became one of the original "Seven Swingin’ Gentlemen", who took Rock and Roll into its first major market, at KFWB.
 His listeners became known as the "Quiverin' Quillin Clan."

 Later radio career

 Quillin's years in radio include: KFWB–Hollywood, 1958–61; KRLA–Pasadena, 1962–64; KORK–Las Vegas, 1964–66, KFI–Los Angeles, 1969; KFOX–Long Beach 1969–71; XPRS-1972, and, finally, back to KORK in 1972, when he became a permanent resident of Las Vegas.
 Ted was at KORK for several years and later opened an advertising agency in the city.
 During the days at his agency, he did months and sometime years of DJ work on several local radio stations, including KLAV.
 People in broadcasting in Vegas knew Ted and would call him when they got in a ‘pinch’ to fill in for them, and sometimes this ‘fill-in’ would last for a year or more.
 During this period, he taught a class on communications at Las Vegas City College.

 Ted did a show for Armed Forces Radio & Television Network for many years and was heard on 530 radio stations worldwide.
 This show was broadcast while he was in Hollywood as well as after he moved permanently to Las Vegas.
 Years later the Armed Forces Network was re-broadcasting Quillin's shows on their radio stations.

-In his later years Quillin still kept his hand in broadcasting with a Classic Country show which he did for KDSS in Ely, NV and a show on the Internet on Rock-it Radio.
+In his later years Quillin still kept his hand in broadcasting with a Classic Country show which he did for KDSS in Ely, Nevada, and a show on the Internet on Rock-it Radio.
 Ted always signed off any of his radio programs with his trademark slogan “Blue Skies and Green Lights.”
 Quillin died April 20, 2011, in Las Vegas.